DeFidelity/iraf/README.md

 # iraf

+A Glassdoor, but for restaurants.

-food delivery, restaurant review and blogging app.
+Featuring food delivery, restaurant review and blogging app.

 ### Screenshot of the food listing page
 ![Screenshot 2022-01-12 082042](https://user-images.githubusercontent.com/68183305/154834182-3086045f-c96f-4151-9cba-9ce505a9f5f5.png)